jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ### Review Questions

 1) Using the ip2 suite of tools, which command would show your IP address?

    a. `ifconfig`
    b. `ipconfig`
    c. `ip address show`
    d. `ip a sh`

 2) Using the ip2 suite of tools, which command would show your routing table?

    a. `ss`
    b. `route`
    c. `ip route show`
    d. `ip -r`

 3) What tool could you use to establish if a server is responding to requests?

    a. `pong`
    b. `ping`
    c. `google`
    d. `traceroute`

-4) What is the purpose of a NETMASK?
+4) What is the purpose of a netmask?

 5) What is the purpose of DNS?

-6) What is a valid class C address?
+6) Which of the following is a valid class C network address?

    a.
 10.0.0.0
    b.
 172.24.0.0
    c.
 192.168.1.0
    d.
 221.0.0.0

-7) If you had a network with a CIDR block of /23 how many IP addresses would you have control of?
+7) If you had a network with a CIDR block of /23, how many IP addresses would you have control of?

    a.
 23
    b.
 254
    c.
 512
    d.
 256

 8) If you had a CIDR block of /24 and a network address of 192.168.1.0, how many IP addresses would you have?

    a.
 10
    b.
 0
    c.
 24
    d.
 256

-9) How does CIDR block addressing differ from Class based networking (A-D)?
+9) How does CIDR block addressing differ from class-based networking (A-D)?

-10) What tool is used to release a dhcp address from the command line?
+10) What tool is used to release a DHCP address from the command line?

     a. `rhclient`
     b. `ipconfig /release`
     c. `dhclient -r`
     d. `xclient -r`

-11) using the ip2 suite, What tool can be used to monitor and examine all current local ports and TCP/IP connections?
+11) Using the ip2 suite, what command can be used to monitor and examine all current local ports and TCP/IP connections?

     a.  `ss`
     b.  `net`
     c.  `wireshark`
     d.  `netstat`

 12) Where are your network card settings located on Ubuntu while using network manager?